inventivo/inventivo-cookie-notice/readme.txt

 When the visitor clicks the accept button, a cookie is set for a certain amount of days (configurable).
 The cookie notice will show up again after the amount of days configured or once cookies are cleared.

-Visit the website of <a href="https://www.inventivo.de">inventivo Webdesign Münster</a> in order to see the plugin in action.
+Visit our <a href="https://www.inventivo.de">website</a> in order to see the plugin in action.

 Small and simple:
 - Responsive - fits to all screens